Table of Contents:

 Toxic symptoms from increased magnesium intake are rare, as the body naturally eliminates any excess amounts (unless there are serious problems with kidney function).

-BetterYou’s MagnesiumOil Sprays are a simple method of supplementing your magnesium intake.
+BetterYou’s magnesium oil sprays are a simple method of supplementing your magnesium for sleep intake.
 As the name suggests, you spray it onto your skin as part of your going-to-bed routine and allow it to soak in.

-You can spray it onto whichever part of your body you like, while avoiding areas of sensitive or broken skin.
-But because magnesium spray works to relieve muscle tension as well as aid sleep, it’s best to spray it wherever you feel the most severe aches, pains, strains or cramp.
+Magnesium relieves muscle tension, which is one of the ways it helps sleep.
+You can spray on whichever part of your body you like, but do try to avoid areas of sensitive or broken skin.
+It’s best to spray it wherever you feel the most severe aches, pains, strains or cramps.

 Can I spray it onto my feet to aid sleep?